-Salt marshes are wetland ecosystems predominantly found along coastlines where they form a transition zone between the marine and the terrestrial environment.
-Salt marshes provide important ecosystem services like protection of coastlines against storm surges by wave attenuation (Möller et al., 2014), supply of nursery grounds for commercially important fish (Bolle et al., 2009) and mitigation of climate change by long-term carbon sequestration (McLeod et al., 2011).
+Salt marshes are wetland ecosystems predominantly found along coastlines where they form a transition zone between the

+- 25 marine and the terrestrial environment.
+Salt marshes provide important ecosystem services like protection of coastlines against storm surges by wave attenuation (Möller et al. 2014), supply of nursery grounds for commercially important fish (Bolle et al., 2009) and mitigation of climate change by long-term carbon sequestration (McLeod et al., 2011).
 However, human interventions such as land reclamation, eutrophication and climate change threaten the persistence of salt marshes, causing loss rates of 1-2 % of the global area per year (Duarte et al., 2008).
-Particularly the threat of accelerated sea level rise (SLR) has recently gained increasing attention by the scientific community (Fitzgerald et al., 2008; Kirwan and Megonigal, 2013; Schuerch et al., 2018).
+Particularly the threat of accelerated sea level rise (SLR) - 30 has recently gained increasing attention by the scientific community (Fitzgerald et al., 2008; Kirwan and Megonigal, 2013; Schuerch et al., 2018).

 Generally, up to a certain locally varying threshold of SLR, salt marshes are able to keep up with rates of SLR through their ability to accrete vertically (Kirwan and Megonigal, 2013).
-During this process, salt-marsh plants act as 'ecosystem engineers' because their aboveground biomass reduces water flow velocity and hydrodynamic forces, which results in a decrease in the sediment-loading capacity of the water and an increase in sediment settlement (Morris et al., 2002; Yang, 1998).
+During this process, salt-marsh plants act as 'ecosystem engineers' because their aboveground biomass reduces water flow velocity during flooding events and therefore increases sediment

+- 35 settlement.
 Furthermore, a high belowground biomass production and decreased decomposition rates in oxygen-deficient soils lead to an accumulation of organic matter and thereby expansion of soil volume.
-Whether above- or belowground processes predominantly contribute to vertical accretion, depends on the marsh type (i.e. minerogenic vs. organogenic) and often depends on local tidal amplitude (Allen, 2000; Kirwan and Megonigal, 2013; Nolte et al., 2013b).
+Whether above- or belowground processes predominantly contribute to vertical accretion, depends on the marsh type (i.e. minerogenic vs. organogenic) and is often depending on local tidal amplitude (Allen, 2000; Kirwan and Megonigal, 2013; Nolte et al., 2013).
 Yet, in both cases, biomass production of the marsh vegetation is an important driver of accretion.
-When accretion rates are too low and threshold values of SLR are exceeded, plant growth is negatively affected, leading to a negative feedback loop, which ensues marsh submergence and finally marsh loss(Chmura, 2013; Kirwan and Guntenspergen, 2012).
+When accretion rates are too low and threshold values - 40 of SLR are exceeded, plant growth is negatively affected, leading to a negative feedback loop, which ensues marsh submergence and finally marsh loss (Chmura, 2013; Kirwan and Guntenspergen, 2012).
 Recently, more studies have therefore been focusing on salt-marsh resilience to projected rates of SLR by studying the vegetation response.
 To examine how vegetation responds to changes in flooding regimes, so called 'marsh organ' experiments have been proven as convenient and insightful approaches.
-A marsh organ consists of several mesocosms arranged next to each other and along an elevational gradient.
+A marsh organ consists of several mesocosms arranged next to - 45 each other and along an elevational gradient.
 Kirwan and Guntenspergen (2012), for example, placed a marsh organ in a brackish marsh to examine the effect of varying sea levels on plant growth of two marsh species and what possible implications this may have on accretion processes.
 They observed that marsh elevation within the tidal frame determines whether root biomass increases or decreases with SLR.
-In contrast to belowground productivity, aboveground biomass response was species dependent.
-Numerous other studies confirmed that responses of marsh plants to sea level changes are highly species-specific (Eleuterius and Eleuterius, 1979; Kirwan and Guntenspergen, 2015; Langley et al., 2013; Morris et al., 2013).
-Therefore, the effect of SLR on plant biomass production, and thus the ability of the ecosystem to accrete vertically, can only be understood if SLR-induced shifts in plant species composition also are taken into account.
+In contrast to belowground productivity, aboveground biomass response was species depended.
+Numerous other studies confirmed that responses of marsh plants to sea level changes are highly species-specific - 50 (Eleuterius and Eleuterius, 1979; Kirwan and Guntenspergen, 2015; Langley et al., 2013; Morris et al., 2013).
+Therefore, the effect of SLR on plant biomass production, and thus the ability of the ecosystem to accrete vertically, can only be understood if also SLR-induced shifts in plant species composition are taken into account.